Student Blogging Challenges

 September is also Hispanic Heritage Month: Add articles to the History & Geography feed by publishing with that tag.

 Write Out: A two-week October celebration of writing, making, and sharing inspired by the great outdoors, sponsored annually by the National Writing Project and the National Park Service.
+See their simple choice board for student publishing ideas!

 October is also National Arts Month and Health Literacy Month: Tag Visual & Performing Arts or Health & Fitness.